spacebarchat/spacebarchat/SECURITY.md

 ## Supported Versions

 Only the latest release is supported.
+Pre-releases are explicitly **not** supported.

 ## Reporting a Vulnerability